 ABOUT US

-The London Choral Sinfonia is a dynamic professional ensemble, who specialise in bringing new life to a wide range of choral and orchestral music, striving to deliver world-class performances of mid-sized repertoire.
+The London Choral Sinfonia is a dynamic professional ensemble, specialising in bringing new life to a wide range of choral and orchestral music, striving to deliver world-class performances of mid-sized repertoire.

-Each season the LCS performs in a number of concerts across London, at venues including Cadogan Hall, St John’s Smith Square and Kings Place.
-These performances involve collaborations with emerging composers to commission new works, whilst also seeking to shine a light on lesser-known pieces in the canon of classical music.
+Each season the LCS choir and orchestra perform regularly across London, at venues including Cadogan Hall, Sinfonia Smith Square and Kings Place.
+The performances frequently involve collaborations with emerging composers to commission new works, whilst also seeking to shine a light on lesser-known pieces by established classical composers.

 LCS COMPOSER IN RESIDENCE